 Dixon Lake is open year-round (closed Christmas Day).
 Gates open at 6:00 a.m. daily; closing hours vary by season.
 Contact the Park Ranger office at 760-839-4680 for further information.
 No pets are allowed at this facility.
 If you want a relaxing experience, join us at the Lake during the week and enjoy less crowds and a slower pace.
 We still have all the amenities (boat rentals, concessions and camping) but the feeling is a little more laid back.
-Parking is free during the week.
+Even parking is free during the week.
 There is a $5.00 parking fee per vehicle on Saturday, Sunday and all major holidays and special events.
-Remember, next Monday is the Martin Luther King holiday, and we will be charging the $5.00 parking fee.
-No alcohol and no glass containers please.
+Remember, Monday, February 20th is President's Day and we will be charging the $5.00 parking fee.

 Wood fires are NEVER allowed at Dixon Lake.
 This includes "pressed wood" logs.